optomuscode/Leetcode/771-Jewels-and-Stones/README.md

 ---

+## Intuition

+The core of this problem is efficiently determining if a given `stone` is present in the set of `jewels`.
+If we were to iterate through the `jewels` string for every `stone` we have, the process would be slow, especially if we have many stones or many jewel types.
+We need a way to perform very fast lookups.

-## Solution Explanation
+## Approach

-The most efficient way to solve this problem is to use a **Hash Set** (or simply a `set` in Python).
-The goal is to check for the existence of each stone in our collection of jewels quickly.
+The most efficient approach leverages the power of **hash sets** (or `set` in Python) for quick membership testing.
+Here's the step-by-step process:

-1.  **Build the Jewel Set**: First, we convert the `jewels` string into a hash set.
-A hash set provides near-instantaneous lookups (average O(1) time complexity).
-This is much more efficient than repeatedly scanning the `jewels` string.
+1.  **Build the Jewel Set**: First, we iterate through the `jewels` string and add each unique jewel type to a hash set.
+This data structure allows for average O(1) (constant time) lookups, which is crucial for performance.

-2.  **Iterate and Count**: Next, we iterate through each character in the `stones` string.
-For each `stone`, we check if it exists in our `jewel_set`.
+2.  **Count Matching Stones**: Next, we initialize a counter to zero.
+We then iterate through each `stone` in the `stones` string.
+For each `stone`, we perform a quick lookup in our pre-built `jewel_set`.

-3.  **Increment**: If the stone is found in the `jewel_set`, we increment a counter.
+3.  **Increment Counter**: If a `stone` is found in the `jewel_set`, it means it's a jewel, so we increment our counter.

-After checking all the stones, the final count is our answer.
+4.  **Return Total**: After checking all `stones`, the final value of the counter represents the total number of jewels we possess.

 ### Visual Logic